Essential Vintage Radio Links

 Sam's Photofact Sets and Rider Technical Manuals are Available at the Public Library

-Before you pay top price (eBay, on-line vendors, etc.) for photocopies of Sam's Photofact Sets, or Rider Technical Manuals, check your Public Library first.
+Before you pay top price (eBay, online vendors, etc.) for photocopies of Sam's Photofact Sets, or Rider Technical Manuals, check your public library.
 Many libraries still have these documents readily available and will let you make copies for a nominal fee.
-A photocopy of a typical twelve-page Sam's Photofact Set will cost about $1.50 at your Public Library.
+A photocopy of a typical twelve-page Sam's Photofact Set will cost about $1.50 at your public library!

 In the days of "point-click-pay" it is easy, and quite possible to over-pay for low quality, multiple-generation photocopies.
 It may not be obvious what the quality is like until you receive the package.
 Remember, the documents can be copied cheaply, quickly and accurately by yourself at the library.

-The librarian will be happy to show you where they store the Sam's Photofact Sets or other technical data sets.
-By making the copies yourself, you verify the schematics are correct for your radio, and ensure the quality of the photocopy is high.
+The librarian will be happy to show you where they store the Sam's Photofact or other technical data sets.
+By making the copies yourself, you verify the schematics are correct for your radio, and ensure the top-notch quality of the photocopy.
 Take the money you save and put it towards the radio restoration!

 McMaster-Carr Supply